-IFRS 10 - Consolidated Financial Statements ("IFRS 10") was issued by the IASB in May 2011 and will replace IAS 27 Consolidated and Separate Financial Statements and SIC 12 Consolidation - Special Purpose Entities.
+IFRS 10 - Consolidated Financial Statements ("IFRS 10") was issued by the IASB in May 2011 and replaces IAS 27 Consolidated and Separate Financial Statements and SIC 12 Consolidation - Special Purpose Entities.
 IFRS 10 is a new standard which identifies the concept of control as the determining factor in assessing whether an entity should be included in the consolidated financial statements of the parent company.
 Control is comprised of three elements: power over an investee; exposure, or rights, to variable returns from involvement with the investee; and the ability to use power over the investee to affect returns.
-IFRS 10 is effective for annual periods beginning on or after January 1, 2013.
+The adoption of this standard on January 1, 2013, had no impact on the financial statements of the Company.

 IFRS 12 - Disclosure of Interests in Other Entities ("IFRS 12") was issued by the IASB in May 2011.
 IFRS 12 is a new standard which provides disclosure requirements for entities reporting interests in other entities, including joint arrangements, special purpose vehicles and off balance sheet vehicles.
-IFRS 12 is effective for annual periods beginning on or after January 1, 2013.
+The adoption of this standard on January 1, 2013, had no impact on the financial statements of the Company.

 IFRS 13 - Fair Value Measurement ("IFRS 13") was issued by the IASB in May 2011.
 IFRS 13 is a new standard which provides a precise definition of fair value and a single source of fair value measurement considerations for use across IFRS.
 IFRS 13 clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions.
 It also establishes disclosures about fair value measurement.
-IFRS 13 is effective for annual periods beginning on or after January 1, 2013.
+The adoption of this standard on January 1, 2013, had no impact on the financial statements of the Company.

 IAS 1 - Presentation of Financial Statements ("IAS 1") was amended by the IASB in June 2011.
 As a result of the amendment, items in other comprehensive income will be required to be presented in two categories: items that will be reclassified into profit or loss and those that will not be reclassified.
 The flexibility to present a statement of comprehensive income as one statement or two separate statements of profit and loss and other comprehensive income remains unchanged.
-The amendments to IAS 1 are effective for annual periods beginning on or after July 1, 2012.
+The adoption of this standard on January 1, 2013, had no impact on the financial statements of the Company.